Guru-25/SkillRack-Points-Tracker/CONTRIBUTING.md

-# Contributing to SkillRack Points Tracker
+# Contributing to SkillRack Tracker

-Thank you for considering contributing to SkillRack Points Tracker!
+Thank you for considering contributing to SkillRack Tracker!
 We welcome contributions from everyone.

 ## How to Contribute